Is there always at least one fool lurking on any social media platform at any one time?

 But the facts are there for all of us to see – just open up any random Facebook or Twitter post, especially by a moderately popular person, and see what I am talking about.

-That One Bitch can be a member of your family, or a complete stranger.
+That One fool can be a member of your family, or a complete stranger.
 It can be your brother, sister, friend or enemy, hell it could even be me; but there they are, lurking, talking that shit.

-So before you reply to that Facebook post, or that group WhatsApp, or that Tweet, ask yourself – do I really need to be a bitch right now?
+So before you reply to that Facebook post, or that group WhatsApp, or that Tweet, ask yourself – do I really need to be a fool right now?
 Maybe if we all paused before replying, the world would be a far less angrier place.

 Quod erat demonstrandum.